lukebrdn/wumpus/README.md

 - Add a hidden sword necessary to kill the wumpus
 - Add a way to measure life (deep, I know)

-# Why did you make this?
+# Why I you make this?

 I am build this as an exercise to improve my Javascript skills.
-My friend and coffeeschool professor, @jackolanter, gave me the idea to attempt this, and has been gracious enough to offer feedback and help during the process.
+My friend and coffeeschool professor, @jackolantern, gave me the idea to attempt this, and has been gracious enough to offer feedback and help during the process.